DESCRIPTION OF CAPITAL STOCK

 Except as otherwise indicated herein or as the context otherwise requires, references to “Ondas Holdings,” “Ondas,” the “Company,” “we,” “us,” and “our” refer to Ondas Holdings Inc. and our consolidated subsidiaries.

-Our authorized capital stock consists of 350,000,000 shares of common stock, par value $0.0001 per share, and 10,000,000 shares of preferred stock, par value $0.0001 per share, all of which are undesignated.
-As of December 31, 2019, we had 59,268,085 shares of common stock outstanding and no preferred stock outstanding.
+Our authorized capital stock consists of (i) 116,666,667 shares of common stock, par value $0.0001 per share, after giving effect to the 1-for-3 reverse stock split of the Company’s authorized and outstanding common stock, effective November 13, 2020 (the “Reverse Stock Split”), and (ii) 10,000,000 shares of preferred stock, par value $0.0001 per share.
 The following is a summary of the rights of our common and preferred stock and some of the provisions of our Amended and Restated Articles of Incorporation and Amended and Restated Bylaws, and the Nevada Revised Statutes (the “NRS”).
 Because it is only a summary, it does not contain all the information that may be important to you.
-For a complete description you should refer to our Amended and Restated Articles of Incorporation and our Amended and Restated Bylaws, copies of which have been filed as exhibits to our Annual Report on Form 10-K for the year ended December 31, 2019 and incorporated herein by reference.
+For a complete description you should refer to our Amended and Restated Articles of Incorporation, as amended, and our Amended and Restated Bylaws, copies of which have been filed as exhibits to our Annual Report on Form 10-K for the year ended December 31, 2020 and incorporated herein by reference.

 The holders of the Company’s common stock: